Fri Mar 10 2017: Tokyo: Robots, Sushi and... Elvis?

 It's these little things I'm discovering that make me admire this culture so much.

-Also we found so many different flavoured Pocky in the convenience stores!!!
+Also we found so many different flavoured Pocky in the konbini!!!
 I couldn't resist getting the blueberry flavour

 Pocky is a really popular snack, I think they can be found world-wide.
 They're these cookie biscuit sticks with one end that's dipped in chocolate.
 However in Japan, where they originated from, there are so many other flavours besides chocolate.
 I've never seen some of them, like almond crush and blueberry!
 Have to try all of them!